In This Article

-Why a NJ-Specific Tax Calendar Matters
+Why Does a NJ-Specific Tax Calendar Matter for Businesses?

 New Jersey doesn't always conform to federal tax deadlines.
 The NJ BAIT election has its own deadline.
 NJ estimated taxes have unique rules.
 NJ business tax returns (CBT) have different deadlines from federal.
 And several NJ-specific programs (ANCHOR, BAIT, NJ Charitable Registration) have deadlines that fall at unexpected times of year.

-This calendar compiles every major tax deadline for NJ individuals and businesses in 2026 — so you can plan ahead, avoid penalties, and never miss an extension.
+This calendar compiles every major tax deadline for NJ individuals and businesses in 2026.
+So you can plan ahead, avoid penalties, and never miss an extension.

-Individual Tax Deadlines 2026
+What Are the Individual Tax Deadlines for 2026?

 DeadlineDateWhat's Due